 At the end of the cycle window, there are four possible actions.
 The issue queue size is ramped up to next larger queue size of the current one if the present IPC is a factor lower than the last IPC during the last cycle window.
 This guarding mechanism attempts to limit the performance loss of adaptation.
-Otherwise, depending on the comparison of counter values with certain threshold values the decision logic may do the following: i) increase issue queue size by enabling higher order entries ii) retain the current size, or iii) decrease the size by disabling the highest order entries.
+Otherwise, depending on the comparison of counter values with certain threshold values the decision logic may do the following: i) increase issue queue size by enabling higher order entries ii) retain the current size, or iii)decrease the size by disabling the highest order entries.
 Note that a simple NOR of all the active instructions in a chunk ensures that all entries are issued before the chunk is disabled.

-3.2 Partitioning of the RAM/CAM Array and Self-Timed Sense Amplifiers be changed at run-time by adjusting the enable inputs that control the transmission gates.
+3.2 Partitioning of the RAM/CAM Array and Self-Timed Sense Amplifiers

+The proposed adaptive CAM/RAM structure is illustrated in Figure 2.
+The effective sizes of the individual arrays can be changed at run-time by adjusting the enable inputs that control the transmission gates.
 For our circuit-level implementation and simulation study, a 32-entry issue queue is assumed which is partitioned into four 8-entry chunks.
 For the taglines, a separate scheme is employed in order to avoid a cycle time impact.
 A global tag-line is traversed through the CAM array and its local tag-lines are enabled/disabled depending on the control inputs.
 The sense amplifiers and precharge logic are located at the bottom of both arrays.
 Another feature of the design is that these CAM and RAM structures are implemented as self-timed blocks.
 The timing of the structure is performed via an extra dummy bitline within the datapath of CAM/RAM structures, which has the same layout as the real bitlines.
 A logic zero is stored in every dummy cell.
 A reading operation of the selected cell creates a logical one to zero transition on the dummy bitline that controls the set input of the sense amplifier.
 (Note that the dummy bitline is precharged each cycle as with the other bitlines.)
-This work assumes a latching sense amplifier that is able to operate with inputs near Vdd as shown in Figure 3.
+This work assumes a latching sense amplifier that is able to operate with inputs near Vdd.
 When the set input is high, a small voltage difference from the memory cell passes through the NMOS pass gates of the sense amplifier.
-When the set signal goes low, the cross-coupled devices amplify this difference to a full rail signal as the pass gates turn off.
+When the set signal goes low, the cross-coupled devices amplify this difference to a full rail signal as the pass gates turn off to avoid the crosscoupled structure from bitlines load.

-The proposed adaptive CAM/RAM structure is illustrated in Figure 3.
-The effective sizes of the individual arrays can down to 8 entries successively and the data is read correspondingly.
-(The third, fourth and fifth signals from the top of Figure 4 correspond to en3, en2 and en1 signals, respectively, in Figure 3.)
-The sixth signal waveform from the top of the figure shows the variation in latencies.
 When the issue queue size is 8, a faster access time is achieved because of the 24 disabled entries.
 The self-timed sense amplifier structure takes advantage of this feature by employing the dummy bitline to allow faster operation, i.e., the dummy bitline enables the sense amplifiers at the exact time the data becomes available.
 Simulations show that one may achieve up to a 56% decrease in the cycle time of the CAM array read by this method.
-Therefore, downsizing to a smaller number of entries results in a faster issue queue cycle time and saves energy, similar to prior work related to adaptive cache designs [3, 11].
+Therefore, downsizing to a smaller number of entries results in a faster issue queue cycle time and saves energy, similar to prior work related to adaptive cache designs [11,12,13].
+However, in this paper we do not explore options for exploiting the variable cycle time nature of the design, but focus only on its power-saving features.

-Figure 3: Adaptive CAM/RAM structure
+Fig. 2.
+Adaptive CAM/RAM structure